iamavnish/business-intelligence-with-power-bi/README.md

-# Visualizing Credit Card Defaults using Power BI
+# Business Intelligence using PowerBI

 ## Overview

-This is Proof of Concept for loading, transforming and visualizing data through Power BI.
+This is Proof of Concept for loading, transforming and visualizing data using Power BI.

+## Use Case / Desired Report

+![image](https://github.com/user-attachments/assets/2b15d145-a7ff-46fc-9ced-457cdeb90bd6)

 ## PoC Compexity Level

 Simple

-## Use Case / Desired Report

-![image](https://github.com/user-attachments/assets/2b15d145-a7ff-46fc-9ced-457cdeb90bd6)

 ## Tech Stack